MaxPleaner/tickers/readme.md

     - The 'content' is a URI encoded string, which becomes the displayed text in the ticker.
     - For example, with a script named "MyScript", the command `curl localhost:3000/update_output?name=MyScript&output=#{SecureRandom.urlsafe_base64}` will change the displayed text on the  "MyScript" ticker to a random string.
 If you set this to run every 1000 milliseconds (via the `interval` value chosen), then a new random string will appear every second.
     - You can use an `id` param in place of `name` - this is necessary when updating a script's name.
+    - Note that `CGI::escape` should be used instead of `URI::escape` when passing data in a query paramter.
 3. From the main page, click one of the ticker names to toggle open its output.

 ## Warning